Ryouh/Feats-Revisited/Feats.md

 ___
 You adopt a particular style of fighting as your specialty.

 * Choose one fighting Style from the Fighter list you gain that fighting style.
+You can take this feat multiple times.

-### Firearm Specialist (Gunslinger)
+### Firearm Specialist

-**Prerequisite:** Level 3.
+**Prerequisite:** Level 3, Gunslinger (Subclass).
 ___
-You are adept at using guns effectively.
+You are adept at using one-handed guns effectively.

 * Being within 5ft of a hostile creature doesn’t impose disadvantage on your attack rolls.
 * If you roll a misfire on an attack with a firearm, you can use your reaction to roll a d20.
 If the number rolled is higher than the weapon’s misfire score, the firearm does not misfire.
 You cannot use this feature of this feat again until you complete a short or long rest.
 * When you use the Attack action and attack with a one-handed weapon, you can use a bonus action to attack with a loaded firearm with the light property you are holding.

+### Gunner

+**Prerequisite:** Level 3, Renegade (Subclass).
+___
+You are adept at using two-handed guns effectively.

+* You ignore the loading property of firearms.
+* Being within 5 feet of a hostile creature doesn’t impose disadvantage on your ranged attack rolls.
+* When you use the Attack action and attack with a two-handed weapon, you can use a bonus action to use the Disengage action.

+\page <div class='pageNumber auto'></div>

 ### Healer